 Benefits:

-How I Use Polaroid Photography: Polaroids are always a fun photo format that I include in most sessions and all of my weddings and elopements.
+How I Use Polaroid Photography: Polaroids are my favorite thing to shoot in this whole world.
+Polaroids are a fun photo format that I include in most sessions and all of my weddings and elopements.
 Like film photography, it invokes a sense of nostalgia that can’t be matched.
+You’ll even find Polaroids all around my own home.

 What It Is: Super8 is a type of motion picture film known for its compact cartridges and unique cinematic quality.
 The film undergoes a chemical process to develop and produce video.